Website Manager

 5. Shoes may be of the molded variety with soft rubber or nylon cleats.
 No metal or metal-tipped cleats may be worn.
 Shoes with removable cleats made of soft rubber or nylon are acceptable.

-6. Game ball must be a junior rubber or leather ball.
+6. Game ball must be a rubber or leather ball.
 Any questions about a ball must be settled by the Commissioners before the game starts.
-The A division may use a smaller ball.
+6U and 8U Division will us a Pee Wee size football.
+10U will use a junior size football and 12U will use a junior or youth size football.

 6. To retain their eligibility, players must have passing grades in their schoolwork.
 Players found to be deficient in their grades will be placed on probation until a more favorable report is given to the commissioner.
 Continuation of deficient grades will require possible discontinuance of eligibility to play in this League.